raylutz/daffodil/README.md

 is billed or in embedded systems that want to utilize tables but can't suffer the overhead.
 If conversions to or from Pandas is not required, then that package is not needed.

 Daffodil record lookups by key are extremely fast because they use the Python dictionary for looking up rows.
 It is about 10x faster than
 Pandas in this regard.
 It will be hard to beat this, as long as the data table can fit in memory.
 And with any string data, Daffodil tables are smaller than Pandas tables.
+Any column (or set of columns) can be used as the keyfield.
+The lookup dictionary kd is lazily built only when needed, and is marked as invalid otherwise.
+This results in reducing overhead and complexity during appends as the kd is not built until the first selection is performed which needs to use it.

 ## Memory Footprint